unpunnyfuns/tokens/src/ast/README.md

 The AST module provides a tree-based representation of design token documents that enables efficient querying, traversal, and manipulation of token structures.
 It uses a functional API for all operations, making it suitable for both simple queries and complex reference resolution tasks.

-The module constructs abstract syntax trees from token documents where each node represents either a token (with a `$value`) or a group (container for other nodes).
+The module constructs abstract syntax trees from token documents where each node represents either a token (with a `$value` or `$ref`) or a group (container for other nodes).
 This structure enables efficient path-based lookups, type-based filtering, and dependency analysis.

-The module integrates with the references module for robust reference resolution and cycle detection.
+**Key Features:**
+- Centralized cycle detection using Tarjan's algorithm
+- Automatic reference normalization (DTCG `{path}` and JSON Schema `#/path` formats)
+- Built-in topological sorting for dependency order
+- Efficient traversal without redundant recursion
+- Support for both `$value` and `$ref` token formats

 ## Usage